-In the video, Polk, like many others, questions Bilzerian’s claims that his incredible wealth is the result of his poker playing.
+In the video, Polk questions Bilzerian’s claims that his incredible wealth is the result of his poker playing, like many in the poker community have.
 The consensus seems to be that Bilzerian inherited nearly all of his wealth from his father, Wall Street corporate raider specialist Paul Bilzerian.

 For those unfamiliar, Bilzerian’s father was convicted of violating tax laws and other securities violations stemming from unsuccessful takeover attempts during the 1980s.
 In addition to serving time in prison, Bilzerian senior was ordered to pay a hefty fine—somewhere in the neighborhood of $60 million—of which he only paid a few million.
 Dan then ends up with money he allegedly won from playing poker, and so it’s quite understandable why many, including Polk, don’t believe it came from poker.